GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 ### Dense matrix IO

 The dense matrix can be saved to a file using a method `save` (\ref TNL::Matrices::DenseMatrix::save) and restored with a method `load` (\ref TNL::Matrices::DenseMatrix::load).
-To print the matrix a method `print` (\ref TNL::Matrices::DenseMatrix::print) can be used.
+To print the matrix, there is a method `print` (\ref TNL::Matrices::DenseMatrix::print) can be used.

 ### Dense matrix view